Kent County Council: Transportation

+Directorates

-The work of the Council is organized into directorates:
+The work of the council is organized into directorates:

 Strategic and Corporate Services

 supports the work of the directorates by providing specialist expertise and strategic direction.
-The department also leads and co-ordinates major change and organisational development.: It manages services that include Human Resources, Finance, Governance, Law and Democracy, Strategic Commissioning, Property and Infrastructure, Information Technology, Media and Communications, Consultation and Engagement, Customer Relations including Gateways and Contact Centre, Business Intelligence and Policy.
+The department also leads and co-ordinates major change and organisational development.: It manages services that include human resources, finance, governance, law and democracy, strategic commissioning, property and infrastructure, information technology, media and communications, consultation and engagement, customer relations including gateways and contact centre, business intelligence and policy.

 Children, Young People and Education

 It combines Education services with universal and targeted services for children and young people designed to reduce demand for specialist services, also provided in this directorate.
 By focusing on prevention and early intervention, their aim is to reduce demand in specialist children's social services by helping families earlier, improving parenting skills and the health and educational outcomes of young children, ensuring they are school ready.
 KCC will intervene earlier to support families in crisis through area based working and joined up teams providing a more seamless service and better working arrangements with partner organisations.: This encompasses the Kent Youth County Council which provides the young people of the county to have a voice on the issues that matter to young people aged 11–18.
-Successes of the youth council include the introduction of the Kent Freedom Pass, which allows unlimited travel around Kent for a year at the cost of £100.
+Successes of the youth council include the introduction of the Kent Freedom Pass in 2007, which later rebranded in 2019 to The KCC Travel Saver.
+The scheme offers significant discounts on bus travel for children and students within Kent, enabling cost savings of up to 50% for eligible users.
 The Youth County Council holds its elections every November, and four young people from each of the 12 districts are elected to a two-year term.
 The Kent Youth County Council is also affiliated with the UK Youth Parliament and British Youth Council.